Vic Cumberland: St Kilda (1903 – 1904)

 In 1903 Cumberland resumed his senior career at VFL club St Kilda and was a leading player over the next two seasons.
 His presence was one of the factors that enabled St Kilda to rise from bottom of the ladder in a winless 1902 season to narrowly missing the finals in fifth position in 1903.

 Auckland Imperial (1905 – 1906)

 In 1905 and 1906 Cumberland spent time in New Zealand and played for the Auckland Imperial Football Club in the Australian Football League of Auckland.

 St Kilda (1907 – 1908)

 After returning to Australia he started a second stint with St Kilda FC and was again widely recognised as one of the leading players in the competition.
-He was part of the first St Kilda FC team to qualify for the Finals in club history in 1907, playing gin the Semi-Final, backed up with a second consecutive Finals series in 1908, where he again played in the Semi-Final.
+He was part of the first St Kilda FC team to qualify for the Finals in club history in 1907, playing in the Semi-Final, backed up with a second consecutive Finals series in 1908, where he again played in the Semi-Final.